Reese Witherspoon Tells R29 Why Romantic Comedies Are More Important Than Ever

 Reese Witherspoon is the hardest working woman in Hollywood.
-Fresh off the success of this winter's Big Little Lies, which she starred in and produced, the woman of all trades will appear in Home Again, Hallie Meyers-Shyer's directorial debut (in theaters September 8).
+Fresh off the success of this winter's Big Little Lies, which she starred in and produced, the woman of all trades will appear in Home Again, Hallie Meyers-Shyer's directorial debut.

 As Alice, Witherspoon plays a woman trying to find herself after a separation, while juggling being a single parent, starting a new career, and playing host to three aspiring filmmakers — one of which is just a little too handsome for his own good.